 Vega and other stars

-Ptolemy knew the constellation’s brightest star simply as Lyra (Λύρα).
+Ptolemy knew the constellation’s brightest star simply as Lyra (Λύρα), the same name as the constellation.
 The name we use for this star today, Vega, comes from the Arabic words al-nasr al-waqi’ that can mean either ‘the swooping eagle’ or ‘vulture’, for the Arabs saw both an eagle and a vulture here.
 The constellation was often depicted on star maps as a bird positioned behind a lyre, as on the illustration above.
 It seems that the Arabs visualized Vega and its two nearby stars Epsilon and Zeta Lyrae as an eagle with folded wings, swooping down in its prey, whereas in the nearby constellation Aquila the star Altair and its two attendant stars gave the impression of a flying eagle with wings outstretched.

 Beta Lyrae is called Sheliak, a name that comes from the Arabic for ‘harp’, in reference to the constellation as a whole.
 Beta Lyrae is a celebrated variable star.
 Gamma Lyrae is called Sulafat, from the Arabic meaning ‘the tortoise’, after the animal from whose shell Hermes made the lyre.
 Between Beta and Gamma Lyrae lies the Ring Nebula, often pictured in astronomy books; it is a shell of gas thrown off by a dying star.